denny-imanuel/SpringSwagger/Readme.md

 # Spring API
 by Denny Imanuel

-This project shows how to build Java Spring Boot API
+This project shows how to build Java Spring Boot API with Swagger UI

 ### Requirement